Skip to main content

 Brunel University first achieved the award in 2011 (originally aligned to previous concordat for the career development of researchers 2008).
 It acknowledges our activity and plans to improve support for researchers and their development.
 This work is coordinated by the Graduate School, and the Concordat is a standing item on the Environment and Research Culture Sub-committee into which the previous Concordat Implementation Group (CIG) was subsumed in 2024.

 The University participates in an external review of its actions and planning in this area every two years as a condition of retaining the HREiR award.
-Successful reviews have been undertaken in 2013, 2015, 2017 and 2019.
-Our most recent reports and action plans, outlining key achievements and progress made can be viewed here.
-Our next review is in January 2024.
+Successful reviews have been undertaken in 2013, 2015, 2017, 2019 and 2024.
+Find our most recent reports and action plans, outlining key achievements and progress made.
+Our next review is in January 2027.

 Personal, Professional and Career Development